-Andrew Hallam wrote this book, and a former high school teacher turned a millionaire, aiming to simplify wealth creation into 9 simple rules that anybody can learn.
-First, the book takes readers through the basics of finance, like compounding and types of investments.
+Andrew Hallam wrote this book, and a former high school teacher turned a millionaire, aiming to simplify wealth creation into nine simple rules that anybody can learn.
+First, the book takes readers through finance basics, like compounding and types of investments.
 Then, the book teaches readers the magic of compounding and how much money can be made by investing in index funds (ETFs) that track major indexes.
 It also teaches readers how investments should be cost averaged consistently rather than made in lump sums and the long-term impact of fees on your corpus.

 Wealthing Like Rabbits – An Original and Occasionally Hilarious Introduction to the World Of Personal Finance

 Wealthing Rabbits is one of Canada’s most successful books on Personal Finance.
 This book uses anecdotes and references to popular culture to teach people the fundamentals of personal finance in a relatable manner.
 It covers retirement, mortgages, credit cards, taxation, debt management, insurance, and most importantly, savings.
 The book is famous for being one of the most accessible and engaging guides to the otherwise boring personal finance genre.